-Our results are generally consistent with past work (e.g., Dutrieux et al., 2013) suggesting that higher melt rates are associated with basal channels in the inner cavity, and basal keels over the outer ice shelf (Figure 10).
-Inner-cavity channels/keels have much higher relief than outer ice shelf channels/keels, so we might expect higher basal melt rates due to faster plume-driven flow along inner-cavity channels.
-However, our results also show high basal melt rates over deep keels in the inner cavity, especially within ~5 km of the grounding line (Figure S5), suggesting that high heat content and local circulation may dominate basal melting at these depths.
+Our results are generally consistent with past work (e.g., Dutrieux et al., 2013) suggesting that increased melt occurs within deep basal channels closer to the grounding line, and on basal keels over the outer shelf (Figure 9).
+Inner-cavity channels/keels have much higher relief than outer-shelf channels/keels, so we might expect higher basal melt rates due to faster plume-driven flow along inner-cavity channels.
+However, we also observe high basal melt rates over deep keels in the inner cavity,

-- 600 Our results demonstrate the potential for high-resolution Lagrangian Dh/Dt measurements of channel-scale features on ice shelves, even with known methodological limitations (see Section 2.10; discussion in Dutrieux et al., 2013; Shean et al., 2017).
-Keels on the mid to outer PIG ice shelf typically reach water depths up to ~400-450 m, while channels are typically ~300-350 m.
-These features should intersect the observed thermocline, with temperature gradients of over 1.0°C possible between ~300 and ~450 m depth (Dutrieux et al., 2014b).
-Our results are consistent with the hypothesis that enhanced melting of outer - 605 ice shelf keels is related to their exposure to warmer water at depth (end member #1 in Section 3.5), with reduced plume-driven flow in the channels due to limited ice thickness gradients.
-The transverse surface ridges and troughs on the south side of the main ice shelf display greater relief than those along the north side of the ice shelf (Figure 3), with correspondingly higher basal melt rates over the deeper keels (Figure 10).
-Based on these preliminary results, we suggest that analysis of keel melt rates over time could provide new information about the spatiotemporal evolution of the thermocline in the outer cavity.
+- 595 flow along inner-cavity channels.
+However, we also observe high basal melt rates over deep keels in the inner cavity, suggesting that high heat content and local circulation can dominate melting at these depths.
+Our results demonstrate the potential for high-resolution Lagrangian Dh/Dt analyses of channel-scale features on ice shelves, even with known methodological limitations (Section 2.10 and discussion in Dutrieux et al., 2013; Shean et al., 2017).
+Keels on the mid to outer PIG ice shelf typically reach water depths up to ~400-450 m, while channels are typically ~300-350 m. - 600 These features should intersect the observed thermocline, with temperature gradients of over 1.0°C possible between ~300 and ~450 m depth (Dutrieux et al., 2014b).
+Our results are consistent with the hypothesis that enhanced melting of outer shelf keels is related to their exposure to warmer water at depth, with reduced plume-driven flow in the channels due to limited ice thickness gradients.
+We note that the transverse surface ridges and troughs on the south side of the main shelf display greater relief than those along the north side of the shelf, with correspondingly higher basal melt rates over the deeper keels.
+Based on - 605 these observations, we suggest that statistical analyses of keel melt rates over time could provide new information about the spatiotemporal evolution of the thermocline in the outer cavity.

-610 5.4 Comparison with past basal melt-rate assessments
+4.4 Comparison with past basal melt-rate assessments

-The local basal melt rates observed near the grounding line within the deep inner cavity (>200 m/yr, Figure 9 and S4) are significantly higher than some past estimates of ~100 m/yr from observations (Bindschadler et al., 2011; Dutrieux et al., 2013) and ~70-120 m/yr from ocean circulation modeling (Dutrieux et al., 2014b; Payne et al., 2007; Seroussi et al., 2014).
-They are more consistent with flux divergence melt rate estimates of ~200-300 m/yr near the mid-1990s grounding line by Payne et al. (2007), and ~200 m/yr near the 2009 grounding line by Dutrieux et al. (2013).
+The local basal melt rates observed within the deep inner cavity (>200 m/yr) are significantly higher than past estimates of \sim 100 m/yr (Bindschadler et al., 2011; Dutrieux et al., 2013; Payne et al., 2007).
+They are more consistent with the Payne et al. (2007) estimates, which show high rates of \sim 200-300 m/yr near the mid-1990s grounding line.